 The second century CE was a time of growing conflict and declining wealth for much of southern Arabia.
 The Bedouin clans which controlled what the trade routes across Arabia fought amongst themselves for what remained of the trade, and some moved into previously agricultural land, driving off the farmers in the process.
 These developments further weakened the already precarious economies of the southern kingdoms.
 The exception was the kingdom of Himyar, which, towards the end of the 3rd century, absorbed all the other kingdoms to form a large, unified state covering the whole of southern Arabia.

 Meanwhile, in northern Arabia, the Nabatean kingdom grew in power and wealth.
 Petra, its capital, became one of the most beautiful cities in the ancient world.
 Its temples, cut into rock, are today a UN World Heritage Site and a major tourists attraction.
 As for the Nabatean kingdom itself, it was occupied by the Romans in 106 CE, and became the province of Arabia.

 In the 4th century, several Arab “kingdoms” emerged to the north of expanded state of Himyar.
 These were essentially tribal confederacies under the loose authority of a single line of rulers.
 Each kingdom covered an extensive area and controlled important trade routes running through it.
 Kindah covered western Arabia, north of modern Yemen up to the region of Mecca.

-Northern Arabia came to mirror the divisions between the two great empires which divided most of the Middle East between them at that time, the Roman (and later Byzantine) empire on the one hand, and the Persian (or Sasanian) empires.
+Northern Arabia came to mirror the divisions between the two great empires which divided most of the Middle East between them at that time, the Roman (and later Byzantine) empire on the one hand, and the Persian (or Sasanian) empires on the other.
 In the north-west were the Ghassanid rulers.
 They had their base actually within the Roman empire, east of the Sea of Galilee, and formed part of the Roman defensive system, tasked with defending the Roman frontiers against Bedouin attack.
 They controlled a huge area of north-west Arabia as far south as Medina.